swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of MLEM.
 MLEM allows to do this by saving the model with metadata information that can be used to load the model for future usage.

+In this chapter, you'll cover:

+1. Installing MLEM
+2. Initializig and configuring MLEM
-In this chapter, we will install MLEM and update our experiment's to save and load the model with MLEM instead of using the `pickle` module to save and load it from the file system.
+3. Updating and running the experiment to use MLEM to save and load the model

-Finally we will run a fastapi server to test the model in action.

-A the end of this chapter you will have a working model that can be used outside of the experiment context.
+4. Serving the model with FastAPI
+5. Pushing the changes to DVC and Git

 ## Steps